material-motion/material-motion/concepts/patterns.md

 ![](../_assets/Intention-Tree.svg)

-Object-oriented languages may choose to define Intention as an empty abstract base class.
-Pseudo-code:
+Object-oriented languages may choose to define Intention as an empty abstract base class:

     abstract class Intention {}

-Protocol languages may choose to define Intention as an empty protocol.
-Pseudo-code:
+Protocol languages may choose to define Intention as an empty protocol:

     protocol Intention {}